nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Implementation

-> **Note:** The lifeline of the sequence diagrams in this section should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.
+> :warning: The lifeline of the sequence diagrams in this section should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.

 ### Delete task feature